hpi-swa-teaching/Squeak-Mastodon/Mastodon-Core.package/MTAccount.class/README.md

-A STUser represents a user of Twitter.
+A MTAccount represents a Mastodon account.

 Instance Variables
 	id:		<Integer>